scexao-org/device_control/src/arduino/README.md

 ## VAMPIRES

 VAMPIRES uses an [Adafruit Metro M4 express](https://www.adafruit.com/product/3382) for camera and FLC triggering.
-Physically, this micro-controller is mounted in an enclosure with 6 SMA connectors.
+Physically this micro-controller is mounted in an enclosure with 6 SMA connectors.

 | SMA marker | Dig I/O port | Description |
 |-|-|-|